ajaykate1234/digishopkart-microservice/README.md

 - Added UI for all services with nav-bar options
 - Added searchQuery to find product by name or brand
 - Added pages for Login, Registration and various components
+- Added loginWith google option in login page (need to fix)
+- Added page for makePayment for razorpay payment